 How Does Memcached Work?

 So usually, database information is contained on your hard drive.
-Even if your drive is NVMe based, the resulting query would still take a lot longer than querying the server’s Ram.
-That’s where Memcached comes into play.
+Even if your drive is NVMe-based, the resulting query would still take a lot longer than querying the server’s RAM.
+So that’s where Memcached comes into play.
 The first time a query is made, PHP will search the Memcached cache for the resulting answer.
-If the answer is not in the cache, PHP will query the database and store the resulting information in the cache for the next query.
+So, If the answer is not in the cache, PHP will query the database and store the resulting information in the cache for the next query.
 When the Memcache cache is full, Memcached will automatically remove the least used results from the cache.
 But it will also set a time limit on cache results to ensure any stale data is removed.

 Install PHP Memcached cPanel

 So first, let’s install Memcached in our cPanel NVMe VPS Server.
-Issue the below command to install and enabled Memcached
+Issue the below command to install and enable Memcached.

 yum install memcached && systemctl enable memcached